Biola University: Honors program

-Torrey Honors College, formerly Torrey Honors Institute, is a classical literature great books program started by Dr. John Mark Reynolds in 1995 and named after Reuben Archer Torrey.
+Torrey Honors College, formerly Torrey Honors Institute, is a classical literature great books program started by John Mark Reynolds in 1995 and named after Reuben Archer Torrey.
 Classes in the department are used to meet most of the general education requirements at Biola University in four years; the program does not offer a major or minor.
-The Torrey Honors College is patterned after the Oxford tutorial system, employing reading, discussion, writing, mentoring, and lectures among other opportunities.
-The goal of the department is to "equip men and women to pursue truth, goodness and beauty in intellectual and spiritual community, enabling them to be strong Christian leaders."
+The Torrey Honors College is patterned after the Oxford tutorial system, employing reading, discussion, writing, mentoring, and lectures.

 Student organizations

-Biola has over 65 student organizations and clubs.
-The most prominent are the Student Government Association and the Student Missionary Union.
+Biola has over 40 student organizations and clubs.

-Biola's Student Government Association (SGA) equips student leaders to advocate for the student experience by funding student initiatives and representation for the undergraduate student body in order to foster Christ-centered community.
-SGA also sponsors student-initiated and student-run clubs on campus through which anyone can get involved, create community, and develop teamwork and leadership skills.
-There are more than 40 active clubs on campus.

-The Biola Student Missionary Union (SMU) is the largest student-led missions organization in the United States.
-The ministry focuses in three primary areas: Biola, our city, and the Nations.
-Students from every background and skill set can live out the Great Commission in their lives through the Missions Conference, Local Missions trips (Jerusalem and Judea project), Short-Term Missions trips and many other opportunities.
-SMU exists to mobilize students to align their lives towards the completion of the Great Commission.
-Their desire is to consistently raise up generations of student leaders who passionately and obediently serve Jesus throughout their lives.

 In May 2012, an underground LGBTQ community, calling themselves the Biola Queer Underground, launched a website in support of promoting dialogue and reconsideration of Biola's expulsion policy regarding homosexual behavior.
 The covert group requested to be accepted as a facet of diversity within the campus, declaring that, despite traditional church teaching on homosexuality, they held similar Christian beliefs and values to the university.
-The website was advertised on campus without authorization, and garnered national attention from the mainstream media.
-The Biola administration released a formal statement on their views on human sexuality shortly afterwards, and gave a chapel message reiterating their view that marriage is strictly between a man and woman.
-In the Spring of 2013, William Haggerty and Natasha Magness, both former students of the university, were interviewed by Biola's student newspaper, revealing that they were the co-founders of the organization.

-Since then, The Dwelling, a university-sanctioned LGBTQ organization, has been established.
-It seeks to support LGBT students without endorsing same-sex marriage and related policies.
+The website garnered national attention from the mainstream media.
+The Biola administration released a formal statement on their conservative Christian views on human sexuality shortly afterwards.
+Since 2013, The Dwelling, a university-sanctioned LGBTQ organization, has been established.
+It seeks to support LGBTQ students without endorsing same-sex marriage and related policies.